Your goat is something that challenges you. Usually, it’s a thing that you don’t want to practice, and when you do, it’s a frustrating time.

 For more complex movements, like Olympic lifts or gymnastics exercises like muscle-ups, you can make huge strides by focusing on the skill of the movement.

 Essentially “practicing” rather than “strengthening.”

-Use this plan of attack as a way to practice your movement goats—It can make big changes in a short amount of time, and tends to be less frustrating.
+Use this plan of attack to practice your movement goats—it can make big changes in a short amount of time and tends to be less frustrating.

 Poor practice habits usually have poor results.